ONSdigital/software-engineer-community/standards/github.md

 Repositories should be created a _public_ by default unless you have a specific need for them to be _internal_ or _private_, this is in line with [UK Govt guidline - Be open and use open source] (https://www.gov.uk/guidance/be-open-and-use-open-source).
 For more information please see [Assume everything is public](#assume-everything-is-public)).

+In case it is agreed that specific repository cannot be public, the readme section of that specific respository should clearly provide reasoning for that and the information about approving authority.

 >~~**completed** Fahad to add link to the UK Govt Guidance on open source code~~

 #### Collaborators